-You can also copy and paste Layer Styles between layers, making it easy to adjust a single object, then apply your settings to multiple layers.
+You can also copy and paste Layer Styles between layers, making it easy to adjust a single object and then apply your settings to multiple layers.

 The Layer Styles Color Overlay Dialog Box

-Color Overlay is probably the most self-explanatory effect within all of Photoshop Layer Styles.
+Color Overlay is probably the most self-explanatory effect within all of Photoshop's Layer Styles.

-It has only 3 settings: Blend Mode, Color, and Opacity.
+It has only three settings: Blend Mode, Color, and Opacity.

 Tip: The best way to utilize Color Overlay is to set the Fill transparency of your layer to 0% first.
 Fill can be found just underneath Opacity in the Layers palette.

-The Blend Mode allows you to set the blending mode for your Color Overlay, while the color box, expectedly, allows you to choose the color.
+The Blend Mode allows you to set the blending mode for your Color Overlay, while the color box, as you'd expect, allows you to choose the color.